 Before delving into the implementation details of our algorithm on a real-world problem, we provide some remarks regarding the role of slack variables.
 In our approach, slack variables are introduced to capture potential high-order interactions within the black-box function.
 Unlike in the \texttt{HOFMQUBO} framework, where slack variables are added in a rule-based manner to reduce HUBO to QUBO (see Appendix~\ref{app:qubo}), our method learns the relationships between the slack variables and the original input variables directly from the training data and through the use of a QUBO solver.
-In rule-based reduction methods, if a HUBO contains $N$ terms (typically $N=n^2$, where $n$ is number of features or spins) and each term is of order $k$, it is typical to introduce $N(k-2)$ slack variables.
+In rule-based reduction methods, we need to introduce $O((d-2)n^d)$ slack variables and $O((d-2)n^d)$ penalty weights.
 However, as shown in Eq.~\eqref{eq:hofm}, the coefficients in HOFM are derived via low-rank matrix decomposition and are not independent.
-Consequently, many of these $N(k-2)$ slack variables become redundant.
+Consequently, many of these slack variables become redundant.
 In contrast, in our algorithm, the number of slack variables $m$ is treated as a hyperparameter.
 Their initial values can be set arbitrarily.
 During the training process, the slack variables are updated by solving the corresponding QUBO problem.
 The motivation for using an optimization-based approach to update the slack variables lies in the observation that, even in the rule-based setting, the final values of the slack variables are ultimately fixed after optimization.